 Landowner Assistance Program

-Your landowner stewardship is beneficial not only to you but to your neighbors, community and state.
-What you decide to do as a land steward can have a tremendous beneficial effect on the chances that our wild Florida, so intertwined in our lives and economy, will survive into the future.
+Your land stewardship is beneficial not only to you but to your neighbors, community and state.
+What you decide to do as a land steward can be tremendously beneficial to the survival of our wild Florida, so intertwined in our lives and economy.

 The Landowner Assistance Program can provide technical assistance and conservation plan preparation at no cost for private landowners, as well as recognition and education to those participating in our programs.
 There are no acreage limitations to receive habitat management guidance.

 The Summers Plantation/Register Ranch is a 1,200-acre ranch owned by the Genevieve Family Trust and Troy Register in Suwannee County.
 This beautiful property was acquired in the early 1950s as a mixture of slash pine silviculture, fallow row-crop fields and natural longleaf pine and turkey oak sandhill habitat.
 Believing this land should support native wildlife as well as provide revenue, the Register family wisely chose to use the existing fallow fields to plant high density longleaf pine for pine straw and lumber production while maintaining and improving the natural areas.